 CTO Realty Growth Announces Sale of Three Properties in Jacksonville, Florida For $34.9 Million

-/EIN News/ -- WINTER PARK, Fla., Sept.
-26, 2022 (GLOBE NEWSWIRE) -- CTO Realty Growth, Inc. (NYSE: CTO) (the “Company” or “CTO”) today announced the closing of the sale of three properties located in Jacksonville, Florida for a combined sales price $34.9 million, representing a weighted average exit cap rate of 6.1% and an estimated aggregate gain of $3.9 million.
-The properties sold include two single tenant retail properties leased to Firebirds Wood Fired Grill and Chuy’s, and 245 Riverside, the Company’s sole remaining multi-tenant office property.
+WINTER PARK, Fla., Sept.
+26, 2022 (GLOBE NEWSWIRE) -- CTO Realty Growth, Inc. CTO (the "Company" or "CTO") today announced the closing of the sale of three properties located in Jacksonville, Florida for a combined sales price $34.9 million, representing a weighted average exit cap rate of 6.1% and an estimated aggregate gain of $3.9 million.
+The properties sold include two single tenant retail properties leased to Firebirds Wood Fired Grill and Chuy's, and 245 Riverside, the Company's sole remaining multi-tenant office property.

 "We're very pleased with the attractive pricing we received on these asset sales and look forward to accretively reinvesting the proceeds into higher-yielding retail acquisition opportunities that provide more long-term cash flow growth and further strengthen our high-quality, retail-focused portfolio," John P. Albright, President and Chief Executive Officer of CTO Realty Growth.